pipeforce/pipeforce.github.io/docs/guides/microservices/020_messaging.md

 The next step is to create the queues required by your service.
 See the Default Queue Naming guide below.

-Now create a binding between your queues, the default topic `pipeforce.default.topic` and the routing key pattern of messages your service is interested in.
+Now create a binding between your queues, the default topic `pipeforce.hub.default.topic` and the routing key pattern of messages your service is interested in.

 Also remember to setup the dead leader queue in order to not lose any message as mentioned below.